Alyssa Naeher retires from U.S. soccer team

 Matches in Europe this Saturday against England and Dec.
 3 against the Netherlands will mark her final trip with the national team.

-Naeher is the only goalkeeper in women’s soccer history to record a shutout in a World Cup Final and an Olympic gold medal game, registering the latter in Paris against Brazil on Aug.
+Naeher is the only goalkeeper to record a shutout in a World Cup Final and an Olympic gold medal game, registering the latter in Paris against Brazil on Aug.
 10.

 The U.S. became the first women’s team in Olympic history to not concede a goal in the knockout rounds (against Japan, Germany and Brazil).
 Naeher was the oldest U.S. male or female goalie to ever play at an Olympics, according to the OlyMADMen.